 A variation called wet hopping uses fresh, rather than dried, hops to add aroma and flavor, but is otherwise identical to dry hopping.
 In addition to adding aromas and flavors, dry hopping can also increase beta acid levels in your finished beer, combatting spoilage while also increasing bitterness over time.

 Another hopping process known as first wort hopping can reduce the risk of boil-over while potentially boosting the hoppy flavors in your finished beer.
-Rather than wait until fermentation, you add hops to the brew kettle as the wort transfers from the lauter tun.
+Rather than wait until fermentation, you add hops to the kettle as the wort transfers from the lauter tun.